robot-guidance-controller/robot-guidance-controller.github.io/pages/user_study.md

 ## Videos

-(Note: does not render correctly on Safari, please use Google Chrome.)
+(NOTE: Does not render correctly on Safari, please use Google Chrome.)

 <!-- {% assign baselines = "1_language_only,2_physical_only,3_baseline,4_ours" | split: "," %}